crewstyle/OlympusZeus/README.md

 + Tags - Display a list of Wordpress tags.

 **Connection fields**:
++ Flickr - Make a bridge between your website and your Flickr profile.
 + Instagram - Make a bridge between your website and your Instagram profile.